homeworkc/lazycast/README.md

 It is recommended to initiate the termination of the receiver on the source side.
 These user controls are often near the pairing controls on the source device.
 You can utilize the backchannel feature to remotely control the source device in order to close lazycast.

+**For a more stable p2p connection, disable background WiFi scanning if you're using the built-in WiFi UI. (i.e., if you are not using NetworkManager.)
+See [this post](https://forums.raspberrypi.com/viewtopic.php?t=250729#p1772473).
+Use keyboard hotkeys (CTRL+ALT+T) to access the terminal after reboot.**

 # Tips